 Educational Outreach in Public Child Welfare

-The CFL program is an outgrowth of the UK College of Social Work’s Child Welfare Field Education program devoting College of Social Work faculty positions to collaboration with regional CHFS offices in developing and implementing educational experiences for enhancing professional practice with children and families.
-UK dedicates social work faculty to this program at the main campus in Lexington and the off-campus programs in Morehead, Northern Kentucky, and Hazard/Prestonsburg/Corbin.
+The CFL program is an outgrowth of the UK College of Social Work’s Child Welfare Field Education program devoting College of Social Work faculty positions to collaboration with regional Kentucky Cabinet for Health and Family Services (CHFS) offices in developing and implementing educational experiences for enhancing professional practice with children and families.
+UK dedicates social work faculty to this program at the main campus in Lexington and the off-campus programs in Morehead/Ashland, and Hazard/Prestonsburg.

 All communities are impacted by family violence.
 Educational outreach efforts such as CFL help bridge the gap between research and practice to better address societal problems.
 Ultimately, communities, families, and children benefit from professionals who continue to educate themselves in evidence-based practice and develop the critical thinking skills necessary to deal with the complex problems of vulnerable children and families.

 Stephanie Ratliff, MSW, CSW